 Throughout the week, venues around the city showcase large international acts and blockbuster musicals.
-You will get to see up and coming artists playing in the smaller venues like the historical Enmore Theatre.
+You will get to see up-and-coming artists playing in smaller venues like the historical Enmore Theatre.

 Multiculturalism is a huge part of the Sydney lifestyle, making it the perfect place for international students to study and work.

 This city is very generous and can offer you whichever lifestyle you desire!
 Your lifestyle is your choice, whether you want the fast-paced city life or the chilled-out beach-life vibes.